shijistar/enum-plus/README.md

 If you find a security issue, please follow the [Security Policy](SECURITY.md) to report it responsibly.

-## Support & Star
+## Support

-**If you find this project useful, please consider giving it a [STAR](https://github.com/shijistar/enum-plus) ⭐️ on GitHub.
-It helps more people discover the project and encourages us to continue development.**
+If you find this project useful, please consider giving it a [STAR](https://github.com/shijistar/enum-plus) ⭐️ on GitHub.
+It helps more people discover the project and encourages us to continue development.